GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 #### What it doesn’t do

 The Annual Self-Assessment Methodology can't tell you if your website is fully accessible or usable.
-If you want a full assessment, you need to test against all the requirements in the Web Accessibility and Web Usability Standards themselves.
+If you want a full assessment, you need to test against all the requirements of the Web Accessibility and Web Usability Standards.

 </div>